Home Up Pulsipher Technology Associates Feedback Contents

 These games are designed as crosses between "Euro" style games and historical wargames.
 Among the characteristics I'm aiming for:

-simple rules (there may be two or three versions, of increasing complexity)
+• simple rules (there may be two or three versGames in Processions, of increasing complexity)

 Seas of Gold